-Don’t Take (or Dangle) The Bait!
+8. Tip: Don’t Take (or Dangle) The Bait!

 - I offer suggestions in the book as to how you can begin detaching and effectively rewarding the behavior.
-(My favorite?
+My favorite?
 When your ADHD partner just won’t let up, say, “I’m very interested in hearing what you have to say but I really need to use the bathroom.”
-Lock yourself in the bathroom with about 20 minutes of reading material.
-By that time, your partner might have calmed down—or have forgotten the reason for the conflict.)
+Then, lock yourself in the bathroom with about 20 minutes of reading material.
+By that time, your partner might have calmed down—or have forgotten the reason for the conflict.

 - If you are the person with ADHD stuck in this pattern, recognize how destructive “dangling the bait” can be to your relationships.

-Self-Medicating with Other Negative Activities
+9. ADHD and Self-Medicating with Other Negative Activities

 Jason had not known his boyfriend before his diagnosis and medication treatment started.
 When his boyfriend told him that, thanks to one snag after another, he’d have to go the weekend with medication, Jason thought, “no big deal.”
 But it was a big deal, culminating in this excerpt from his story: